ToshY/ffconv/docs/examples.md

   ghcr.io/toshy/ffconv:latest
 ```

-By default, it will find all files from the `/app/input` directory (recursively) and write them to the `/app/output` directory.
+By default, it will find all files from the `/app/input` directory (recursively) and write the output to the `/app/output` directory.
 If
 no presets are provided, it will automatically use the [`preset/video.json`](presets.md#default) and [`preset/audio.json`](presets.md#default_1).

 ## Specific file